ventZl/cmrx/README.md

 doxygen
 ~~~~~

 in the root directory of this repository.
 HTML documentation will be generated into `doc/html` subdirectory.
+This requires Doxygen to be installed on your machine.

 # Using CMRX